 The Statkraft Way

-The Statkraft Way, Statkraft’s management system, is based on the Group's vision, values, Code of Conduct and business model and provides, through briefly formulated policies and more detailed specification and supporting documents, an introduction to how Statkraft works.
+The Statkraft Way, Statkraft’s management system, is based on the Group's vision, values, Code of Conduct and business model.
+It contains both briefly formulated policies and more detailed specifications and supporting documents.
 Corporate responsibility is a key topic in The Statkraft Way.

 Statkraft's fundamental principles for acting in a sustainable, ethical and socially responsible manner are described in Statkraft's Code of Conduct.
-The Code of Conduct applies to all employees and companies in the Statkraft Group, and Statkraft's business partners are expected to have standards in accordance with Statkraft's Code of Conduct.
+The Code of Conduct applies to all individuals who work for Statkraft, and Statkraft's business partners are expected to have standards that are consistent with Statkraft's ethical requirements.
 Statkraft has prepared corresponding guidelines for the Group's suppliers.

-Corporate social responsibility is an integrated part of Statkraft’s management system, The Statkraft Way.
-The management system facilitates structured and coordinated handling of the company's corporate social responsibility, and the system is regularly evaluated to adapt it to new surroundings and challenges.
-Detailed descriptions of how to safeguard Statkraft’s corporate social responsibility for different areas can be found in requirement and supporting documentation.
+Corporate responsibility is an integrated part of Statkraft’s management system, The Statkraft Way.
+The management system facilitates structured and coordinated handling of the company's corporate responsibility, and the system is regularly evaluated to adapt it to new expectations and challenges.
+Detailed descriptions of how to safeguard Statkraft’s corporate responsibility for different areas can be found in requirements and supporting documents.